 Because of the wide range of purchases associated with travel spending, we suggest you call an Ultimate Rewards representative whenever you have a question of whether a given transaction will earn you double points.

 The Chase Freedom® can earn you 5 points per dollar on up to $1,500 in combined purchases in bonus categories each quarter.
 After that, it gets you just 1 point per $1 for the rest of the quarter.
 This is by far the most complicated card in terms of earning rewards.
 You need to keep track of the rotating categories throughout the year if you hope to maximize your rewards.
 Those who put in the extra legwork, however, are awarded one of the best rates on earning Ultimate Rewards.

 You should review the categories selected by Chase at the start of each quarter and consider how much you will be able to spend in those categories.
 Keep in mind that you must visit the Chase Freedom calendar to activate your card and begin receiving bonus points.

 Chase Freedom Unlimited®

 Unlike the Chase Freedom®, the Chase Freedom Unlimited® is extremely simple to use.
 You get 1.5 points per dollar spent in any category, and no limitation on that rate, this card is a great option if you would prefer not to invest any additional time in keeping track of what you buy and when you buy it, as you do with cards like Chase Freedom®.
+New cardmembers can also earn 3% cash back on all purchases in the first year for up to $20,000 spent.
 The Chase Freedom Unlimited® is also best for people who do not spend heavily in any one category, like travel or dining, but rather find that their budget is fairly evenly spread across a wide range of different expenses.